js302/ReStore/README.md

 ### Best Practices

+- **Enable Encryption**: Protect sensitive data with AES-256-GCM encryption and a strong password
+- **Secure Your Password**: Store your encryption password in a password manager and write it down in a secure location
-- Test restore procedures before relying on them
+- **Test Restores**: Verify you can restore and decrypt backups before you need them in an emergency
-- Run system backups before major system changes
+- **System Backups**: Run before major system changes
+- **Multiple Locations**: Keep backups in multiple locations for redundancy (local + cloud)
-- Create a Windows system restore point before restoring Windows settings
+- **System Restore Points**: Create a Windows system restore point before restoring Windows settings
-- Keep backups in multiple locations for redundancy
-- Review Windows settings restore scripts before running them
+- **Review Scripts**: Review Windows settings restore scripts before running them
-- When restoring to a different computer, selectively restore settings rather than restoring everything
+- **Selective Restoration**: When restoring to a different computer, selectively restore settings rather than restoring everything

 ## License